How much tax do you pay when you sell your business?

 The buyer, however, does not get the benefit of a stepped-up cost basis on the assets.
 They inherit the company’s existing tax basis, which means lower depreciation deductions going forward.
 They also inherit whatever liabilities, legal risks, and tax history the company carries, even ones they don’t know about yet.

-[INTERNAL-LINK: understand how sale structure affects your attorney’s role → legal/do-you-need-an-attorney-to-sell-a-business]
+Understand how sale structure affects your attorney’s role

 Buyers prefer asset sales for two main reasons.